raditya1117/HoneyBadger/fastapi-testing/article.md

 Errors in FastAPI are caregorized into various types such as internal server errors, validation errors, and HTTP exceptions.
 Let's discss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.

 ### Internal Server Error

 Internal server errors are caused by unexpected runtime issues like logical errors, math errors, or database issues that aren't explicitely handled by the program.
-For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return internal server error due to ZeroDivisionError, as shown in the following example.
+For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return internal server error due to ZeroDivisionError, as shown in the following example:

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```

-OUtout:
+In this API call, we have passed zero as the second operand.
+Hence, the server returns `Internal Server Error` as its output.
 ```py
 Internal Server Error
 ```

-Logs
+If you look at the execution logs of the FastAPI application, you can see the ZeroDivisionError exception with the message `ZeroDivisionError: float division by zero`.

 ```py
 INFO:     127.0.0.1:46266 - "POST /calculate/ HTTP/1.1" 500 Internal Server Error
 ERROR:    Exception in ASGI application